mgrzybek/ansible-ha-cluster/README.md

 ------------

 When SLES is used, the sle-ha extension repository is needed.
+Centos/Redhat support is in progress:
+* the stonith devices are not integrated yet.

 When using IPMI STONITH, BMC IP address and credentials are needed.
 Each host needs these values in ```host_vars/my-node.yml```: